Assignment Queue for 17/18 returning and upperclassmen Housing application

-The application to live on campus for the Summer 2017 term will be available beginning on March 28th through eHousing.
+The application to live on campus for the Summer 2017 term is available through eHousing.

 2017 - 2018 Housing Application is OPEN!

 UNT Housing's 2017-2018 application is open as of January 18th, 2017 at 8:30 AM